 About Study Abroad in Dublin

 Once a Viking settlement, and with most of its architecture dating to the 18th Century, Dublin is a city rich with history and culture.
-It is celebrated for its world-famous literary history, having produced many prominent literary figures.
+Having produced many prominent literary figures, it is celebrated for its world-famous literary history.
 Now, Dublin is known as one of Europe's most youthful cities, with more than 40% of its population under the age of 30.
 The mix of rich traditions and youthful energy comes alive through music, theatre, and sports.

 The Study Abroad in Dublin program offers courses that deepen your understanding of the complexities of Irish culture.
 Through courses, an internship, or a directed study, you will connect with the city and the culture in a very tangible way.

 Housing is provided in comfortable, well-equipped apartments in central Dublin.
 You will learn about your housing location and roommates about two weeks prior to departure.

 You will live in an apartments with 3 to 5 other study abroad students.
 Meals are not included, but each apartment has a full kitchen.
 Apartments are centrally located for easy access to grocery stores, cafés, and pubs.

 Cultural excursions around Dublin and Ireland will be included in the program fee.
 In Dublin, this could include a night at the theatre, a visit to the Book of Kells, an outing to a sporting event.

 There will be two main excursions outside of Dublin: one to Western Ireland and one to Northern Ireland.
 The visit to Western Ireland will give you a sense of life in the country and could include places like Galway, County Clare, the Cliffs of Moher, and the Aran Islands.
 The visit to Belfast in Northern Ireland will help to explain The Troubles, a conflict that lasted until 1998, and still has impacts on the community today.